bbauska/UofM-AdvStyling/readme.md

   alt="The two query components." />
 <!-- ![](images/image052.webp){width="4.0in" height="2.0952996500437444in"} -->

-So, let\'s look at some examples.
+So, let&apos;s look at some examples.
 Every media query has two components.
 The first is the media type.
 We often think of this as something along the lines of, will this be a screen?
 Is it a print out?
-You might even think about braille or if it\'s going out to a TV.
+You might even think about braille or if it&apos;s going out to a TV.
 We can also use the word all to trigger every possible media type that could possibly come up.